Quick facts about USB-C hubs

-Most USB-C hubs provide a variety of connection ports.
+Most USB-C hubs provide a variety of connection ports for different types of devices.
 This may include USB-C, USB-A, Micro-USB, HDMI, DisplayPort and SD card slots for your memory cards.
-Figure out the port types of your existing devices and make sure you can plug them all into the hub.
+Work out the types of ports you need and make sure they are all included.

 Number of ports

 How many products do you intend to connect to the hub at the same time?
-For example, plugging in a mouse, keyboard and external hard drive requires a minimum of three USB ports.
+This is an important consideration if you plan to use multiple peripherals simultaneously.
+For example, plugging in a mouse, keyboard and external hard drive will require a minimum of three USB ports.

 USB-C hubs are an ideal way to transfer large amounts of data between devices.
-Look for a maximum data-transfer rate of up to 5Gbps, and then read online user reviews to determine the actual data-transfer speed.
-Not all hubs live up to their advertised rate.
+It’s important that you check the specifications to learn how much output power your hub offers.
+Look for a maximum data-transfer rate of up to 5Gbps and check online user reviews to determine the actual data-transfer speed as not all hubs live up to their advertised rate.

-Most USB-C hubs can be powered by the laptop or computer they’re connected to.
-They can also pass on any excess power to connected devices — charging your phone, for example.
-But connecting multiple devices will impact the hub’s ability to pass on the required power.
+Most USB-C hubs can be powered by the laptop or computer they are connected to.
+They can also pass on any excess power to connected devices – charging your phone, for example.
+Just be mindful that connecting multiple or high-power devices will affect the hub’s ability to pass on the required power.
 In some cases, you may need to connect your USB-C hub to an external power outlet.
-Check if your hub has this capacity if this is something you’ll require.
+Check to see that your hub has this capacity if this is something you’ll require.

 SD or MicroSD?

-If you need a memory card slot, review the hub’s specifications to see what size card it takes.
-A standard SD card slot is preferable, as you can still use MicroSD via an adaptor.
+If you require a memory card slot, check the hub’s specifications to see what size card it takes.
+A standard SD card slot is preferable, as you’ll still be able to use MicroSD via an adaptor.

 Some USB-C hubs are powerful enough to charge your laptop via the USB connection.
-Check the USB hub’s product page to see if this feature is included.
-Look for a power pass-through rating of at least 100W.
+Check the USB hub’s product page to see if this feature is included for your laptop.
+(Look for a power pass-through rating of at least 100W.)

-USB-C hubs come in a wide variety of shapes and finishes, from narrow columns of colorful plastic to squat cubes of brushed aluminum.
-Some are better suited to portability, while others are designed to stay on your desk.
+USB-C hubs come in a wide variety of shapes and finishes – from narrow columns of colourful plastic to squat cubes of brushed aluminium.
+Some are better suited to portability while others are designed to stay on your desk.

 Dimensions and Weight

-You might think most USB-C hubs would be similar in size, but some are larger and bulkier than others.
-If you plan on taking your hub on the road with you, consider purchasing a lighter, sleeker product more suited for travel.
+You might think that most USB-C hubs would be similar in size, but this isn’t always the case.
+Some are larger and bulkier than others.
+If you plan on taking your hub on the road with you for work or pleasure, consider purchasing a lighter, sleeker product more suited for travel.